 The main figure here is William the Conqueror.
 The lineage has been traced.
 Maybe this post will help you find family connections.

 The lineage has been traced.
 Maybe this post will help your own research.

-Now Updated with more names and dates!
-Thomas’s mother Jane Randolph descends from one of the most prominent families in Virginia.
+Now Updated.
+Thomas’s mother, Jane Randolph, descends from one of the most prominent families in Virginia.
 Records show her family line is part of the royal gateway ancestors (royal descendants who moved to America).
 His paternal ancestry goes way back in Virginia history.

 Yes, he really does descend from Charlemagne to the French Capetians, William the Conqueror, and the Plantagenets.